hzi-bifo/scelestial-paper-materials-devel/README.md

 # TRUE 1.0 0.6
 # SCEL 0.6 1.0
 ```
 The element in row TRUE and column SCEL shows the similarity between TRUE and SCEL with respect to the partitions they create on samples by the trees.
-The measure is a number between 0 and 1.
+The value is a number between 0 and 1.

 ### Generating PDF
-A tree could be represented as PDF with following command
+A tree could be represented as PDF with the following command
 ```bash
 python src/clone-tree-to-mu-tree-imput.py data/synth01-scelestial-tree.txt data/synth01-scelestial-clone.txt data/synth01-seq.txt /dev/null data/synth01-cell-names.txt data/synth01-out --compress
 ```